shubham2892/shubham2892.github.io/_posts/2017-08-03-Reverse-Expression-Tree.markdown

 then the desired output would be `I(HGF)E(DC)(BA)`.

-Notice that each sub-expression is reversed within themselves and the order of each sub-expression is also reversed.
+Notice that each sub-expression is reversed within themselves and the order of each main sub-expression is also reversed.

 Looking at the given and desired expression gives a hint that solution would require the use of recursion(Each sub-expression is individually reversed) and stacks(Expression tree duh!).
 Let's tackle the problem in parts.